MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMDeploymentType.md

 ### -DeploymentTypeName

-Specifies the name of a deployment type.
+Specify the name of a deployment type to get.

 ```yaml
 Type: String